BlueJay0352/CTFWalkthroughs/Insider (FTK)/ReadME.md

 ### 7. How many times was Apache run?
 ---

-Apache stores their logs at /var/logs/apache2.
-All logs files are empty which tells us that Apache was never ran.
+Apache stores its logs at /var/logs/apache2.
+All log files are empty which tells us that Apache was never ran.

 <img width="839" height="167" alt="image" src="https://github.com/user-attachments/assets/3aee37ca-2768-4099-9f96-91250226876f" />